JoaoBruno09/ODSOFT-CI-CD/README.md

 - [x] **Product Categories**
       1220256 Gonçalo Pinho was responsible for this feature For the Product Categories, the last feature, was developed the Product entity, the Product repository, the Product Service and the Product View.
-      The biggest difficult was due to a short time to learn Vaadin because this technology was neved used before.
+      The biggest difficulty was due to a short time to learn Vaadin because this technology was never used before.

 ## 2.1 Base pipeline and persistence

 This point was developed by all team members.

-We choosed to use Github flow as our branch model since its a simple method to work with branches.
-Github flow uses just two branches, the master and the feature, in this last one will have all commits and then we open PR to the master branch, as it is shown in the image below:
+We chose to use GitHub flow as our branch model since it's a simple method to work with branches.
+GitHub flow uses just two branches, the master and the feature, in this last one will have all commits, and then we open PR to the master branch, as it is shown in the image below:

 ![enter image description here](https://user-images.githubusercontent.com/6351798/48032310-63842400-e114-11e8-8db0-06dc0504dcb5.png)

 To trigger the pipeline we thought about using bitbucket webhook, so when the master branch receives a new commit will trigger the pipeline.
-To achieve this, it's necessary to go to the bitbucket repository settings and add the webhook refering the jenkins URL + /bitbucket-hook/.
+To achieve this, it's necessary to go to the bitbucket repository settings and add the webhook referring the jenkins URL + /bitbucket-hook/.
 For jenkins to be able to receive this triggers it's necessary to have the [Bitbucket](https://plugins.jenkins.io/bitbucket/) plugin and enable the trigger on the job.

-Atfer we evaluate the project and discuss each other, we made a prevision of the pipeline:
+After we evaluate the project and discuss each other, we made a prevision of the pipeline:
 ![Alt text](pipeline-diagrams/pipelineA2.png?raw=true "Pipeline Prevision Assignment2")

 We opted to use the parallel pipeline because after the presentation of the first assignment we found out we could have a better performance by increasing the number of executors.
-The first group of parallel stages is composed by the following stages: intializing staging environment, unit tests, check and mutation tests.
+The first group of parallel stages is composed by the following stages: initializing staging environment, unit tests, check and mutation tests.
 The first stage doesn't wait for the server to initialize, so we thought about having other stages in the same group.
-If this group is done without errors, the pipeline can continue and will do the smoke test followed by the manual acceptence test.
+If this group is done without errors, the pipeline can continue and will do the smoke test followed by the manual acceptance test.
 Afterwards, the second group of parallel stages is composed by IT tests and End2End tests, finally the third one is composed with Jmeter and Cucumber stages.
 This happens because the group computers are not good enough to have multiple instances of web browsers.
-Furthermore, the last group of parallel it's similiar as the first one, because the first stage doesn't need to wait for the production server to initialize, so we followed the same logic as before and added other stages to the group.
+Furthermore, the last group of parallel it's similar as the first one, because the first stage doesn't need to wait for the production server to initialize, so we followed the same logic as before and added other stages to the group.
 Finally, it's performed the last stage of the pipeline, which includes the smoke tests in the production server and the generation of a tag even if the pipeline is built or not.

-We chose PostgreSQL as our relational database, because it was a group preference.
+We chose PostgresSQL as our relational database, because it was a group preference.

 In the first assignment we only could use scripted pipeline, but in this one we had to use the declarative one, so the first step of the second assignment was to convert the previous one into a declarative pipeline.

-The first staging environment we had was AWS EC2 instance, due to high costs we choosed to use docker containers.
+The first staging environment we had was AWS EC2 instance, due to high costs we chose to use docker containers.

 ```groovy
 def version = "0.0.1"